 We want to use the spherical Jeans equation, re-written in the form:

-is the coordinate along the line-of-sight.
+where R is the projected radius on the sky, and s is the coordinate along the line-of-sight.
 It is apparent that we have used circular symmetry and assumed that there is no internal extinction.
-This equation has a well know Abell kernel that can be easily inverted to give the deprojected version of the (observed)
+This equation has a well know Abell kernel that can be easily inverted to give the deprojected version of the (observed) I(R):

 Assuming no rotation, we compute the projection of the velocity ellipsoid along the line-of-sight: